-The next you pass by a birch tree, take a closer look if it has a mass of dark growth on the trunk.
-It's possible these could be chaga mushrooms.
+The next time you pass a birch tree, take a closer look to see if there are any dark masses growing on the trunk.
+This might be chaga.

-Chaga don’t look like your typical mushrooms with the cap and stem.
+Chaga doesn't look like your typical mushroom with the cap and stem.
 It actually has the appearance of burnt charcoal and is even classified as a canker disease on birch trees.

 (Some may argue they aren't actually mushrooms at all.)

 Chaga naturally grows in birch forests in the northern areas of the United States, Alaska, in the North Carolina mountains, and in Canada.
-Chaga is quite abundant in Russia, Korea, China.
+Chaga is quite abundant in Russia, Korea and China.

-Chaga grows off birch trees by drawing on precursor compounds such as triterpenoid botulin and turning them into inotodiol, trametenolic acid, and betulinic acid, which can be helpful to humans.
-However, chaga can also grow on trees other than birch.
+Chaga lives off birch trees by drawing on precursor compounds such as triterpenoid botulin and turning them into inotodiol, trametenolic acid, and betulinic acid, which can be helpful to humans.
+Chaga can also grow on trees other than birch.